Columbia, SC Truck Accident Lawyers

 punitive award is to afford the victim enough compensation to return to the same quality of life that they had before the accident occurred.
 If you are injured in a truck accident, it is always wise to consult with an experienced personal injury lawyer that can ensure that your legal rights are protected and that you claim the maximum amount of compensation available to you.

-Columbia Truck Accident Lawyers at Chappell, Smith & Arden Help Victims Injured in Defective Truck Accidents
+Columbia Truck Accident Lawyers at Chappell Smith & Arden, P.A.
+Help Victims Injured in Defective Truck Accidents

 If you or someone you know has been injured in a truck accident, you may be entitled to compensation.
-Call the experienced team of Columbia truck accident lawyers at Chappell, Smith & Arden at 803-929-3600, or contact us online to schedule a consultation today.
+Call the experienced team of Columbia truck accident lawyers at Chappell Smith & Arden, P.A. at 803-929-3600, or contact us online to schedule a consultation today.

 Our six South Carolina office locations serve clients throughout the state, including those in Columbia, Aiken, Camden, Sumter, Orangeburg, Greenville, Florence, Beaufort, Irmo, Spartanburg, Myrtle Beach, Hilton Head Island, West Columbia, Rock Hill, Charleston, Lexington, Winnsboro, Summerville, and throughout the counties of Lexington County, Richland County, Sumtner County, Aiken County, Florence County, Lancaster County, York County, Orangebury County, Kershaw County, and Newberry County.